rajbos/rajbos.github.io/blog/about.md

 In my day job I work for [Xebia Microsoft Services](https://website.xebia.com/digital-transformation/microsoft-services/github) as a DevOps consultant & GitHub Trainer, helping our customers with whatever they need regarding DevOps.
 Whether it's training, finding out some obscure issues, setting up their CI/CD pipelines, or helping them on their way to implement more DevOps patterns and practices, I help them with it.
 A lot of focus these days goes into improving their security setup, and looking at supply chain issues.
 Often I find myself helping teams with modern agile and DevOps practices in more of a coaching role.
 Focused on GitHub!

 ## Trainer: GitHub Accredited and Microsoft Certified 🐠
-I am a GitHub trainer for the GitHub (non-)developer, Advanced Security, and GitHub Actions trainings.
+I am a GitHub trainer for the GitHub (non-)developer, Copilot, Advanced Security, and GitHub Actions trainings.
 I also give several Bootcamps including a GitHub Advanced Security Bootcamp and the GitHub Partner Bootcamps that are needed to become a GitHub Accredited Trainer.
-Next to that I am a Microsoft Certified Trainer for AZ-900, AZ-204, and AZ-400 (DevOps on Azure track).
+Next to that I am a Microsoft Certified Trainer for AZ-900, AZ-204, and AZ-400 (DevOps on Azure track) as well as the AI-900 and AI-102 paths.

 I'm also a LinkedIn Learning Instructor.
 My courses are:
  - [GitHub Advanced Security](/blog/2022/10/19/LinkedIn-Learning-GHAS)